Back

 The materials you need are the official Highway Code, The Official DVSA Theory Test for Car Drivers, The Official DVSA Guide to Driving -- the Essential Skills (Image courtesy of the PostAdsUK.com website)The official DVSA materials

-Upcoming Changes to the Theory Test
+Upcoming Changes

 The UK is currently considering changes to the driving test because of an increase in driving-related accidents.
 The government explains the reasons here.
 The main changes under consideration are the following:

-Take a free mock DVLA theory test
+Take a free mock theory test

 Start now